-In June 2019, several subsidiaries of Valero Energy Corporation, an independent petroleum refiner, filedeight AFFF cases against 3M and other defendants, including DuPont/Chemours, National Foam, Buckeye Fire Equipment, and Kidde-Fenwal, in various state courts.
+In June 2019, several subsidiaries of Valero Energy Corporation, an independent petroleum refiner, filed eight AFFF cases against 3M and other defendants, including DuPont/Chemours, National Foam, Buckeye Fire Equipment, and Kidde-Fenwal, in various state courts.
 Plaintiffs seek damages that allegedly have been or will be incurred in investigating and remediating PFAS contamination at their properties and replacing or disposing of AFFF products containing long-chain PFAS compounds.
 Two of these cases have been removed to federal court and transferred to the AFFF MDL, and one case was voluntarily dismissed.
 Five cases remain pending in state courts where they are stayed by agreement of the parties.

-As of March 31, 2023, the Company is aware of approximately 55 other AFFF suits originally filed in various state courts in which the Company has been named a defendant.
-3M anticipates that most of these cases will eventually be removed to federal court and transferred to the AFFF MDL; however, several cases (including two in Illinois and one in Arizona) are expected to remain pending in state courts.
-In March 2023, the Illinois court in one of the state cases granted a motion for expedited trial and set the case for trial beginning in November 2023.
+As of June 30, 2023, the Company is aware of approximately 185 other AFFF suits originally filed in various state courts in which the Company has been named a defendant.
+3M anticipates that most of these cases will eventually be removed to federal court and transferred to the AFFF MDL; however, several cases are expected to remain pending in state courts.